New Vendor Information

 Bids – Formal and Informal

-Formal bidding procedures are required for the purchase of materials and/or services exceeding amounts specified by law which is currently $86,000 or more for materials and supplies and $15,000 for public works services.
-Formal bids are advertised in the legal section of the Beverly Hills Courier or Beverly Hills Weekly or a reputable newspaper.
+Formal bidding procedures are required for the purchase of materials and/or services exceeding amounts specified by law which is currently $92,600 or more for materials and supplies and $15,000 for public works services.
+Formal bids are advertised in the legal section of a local newspaper and on BHUSD website.
 Contractors and sub-contractors that will work on a Public Works project must be registered with the Department of Industrial Relations pursuant to Labor Code Section 1725.5.

 Informal quotes, bids or proposals for materials and/or services may be requested and received in writing, by mail, e-mail, or facsimile, and/or by telephone.
 Informal quotes apply to purchases below the formal bidding limits.